matzec42/research-discovery/aws-cloud-prac/aws-cloud-pract-sec6.md

 - Data consistency --- durably stored across AZs
 - File locking --- NFS client apps use NFS v4 file locking for read and write operations on EFS files
 - Storage classes --- 3 options.
 Standard, Infrequent Access(IA), Archive
-- Durability --- 11 9s of durability (likie S3).
+- Durability --- 11 9s of durability (like S3).
 Unlikely to lose data.
 - Deployment options: an EFS File System in a Region, connected to an EC2 instance.
 Can be replicated across/in another Region; mount points can be created but the file system will be read-only (until you fail-over to use the copy of the data in that system in that Region; e.g., some sort of a system failure)
 - Can also connect outside of cloud, must be Linux-based and use NFS protocol; typically using a VPN or direct connection (e.g., a corporate data center)
 - EFS Replication --- data is replicated across Regions for disaster recovery purposes with RPO/RTO in the minutes